geonetwork/core-geonetwork/integration-test/README.md

 `mvn test -Dbrowser=firefox`

+Additional configuration parameters:

-* If you are not testing GeoNetwork runnig on localhost:8080 then you can change the property **endPointToTest.url** in `src/test/resources/system.properties` or by passing the parameter `-DendPointToTest=YOUR_URL` to the mvn command.
+* If you are not testing GeoNetwork running on localhost:8080 then you can change the property **endPointToTest.url** in `src/test/resources/system.properties` or by passing the parameter `-DendPointToTest=YOUR_URL` to the mvn command.

-* By default the mvn command will run all the tests in the folder `src/test/resources/features`.
+* By default, the mvn command will run all the tests in the folder `src/test/resources/features`.
 To specify a different folder use the parameter `-Dcucumber.options="your path"`

+* To display the output in the console use the parameter `-Dcucumber.options="--plugin pretty"`

-* To specify a path for the reports use the option `-Dcucumber.options="--plugin html:./report` in case you need to specify your path, the path must go after `-Dcucumber.options="--plugin html:./report your path`
+* By default, an HTML report it is created in the folder `./target/cucumberHtmlReport`.
+To specify a path for the reports use the option `-Dcucumber.options="--plugin html:./report` in case you need to specify your path, the path must go after `-Dcucumber.options="--plugin html:./report your path`